 Historical Context

 The surveillance infrastructure expanded dramatically after September 11, 2001, with legislation like the USA PATRIOT Act authorizing broad digital monitoring powers.
-The growth of social media platforms from 2004-2010 created unprecedented opportunities for both voluntary data sharing and covert surveillance.
-Edward Snowdenβs 2013 revelations exposed the extent of government programs like PRISM and XKeyscore that monitored digital communications at massive scale.
+The growth of social media platforms from the mid-2000s onward — including Facebook (2004), Twitter (2006), Instagram (2010), and Snapchat (2011) — created new channels for both voluntary data sharing and covert surveillance.
+Edward Snowden’s 2013 revelations exposed the extent of government programs like PRISM and XKeyscore that monitored digital communications at massive scale.

 Simultaneously, the commercial internet developed sophisticated tracking technologies for advertising that were later adapted for political purposes.
-The Cambridge Analytica scandal in 2018 revealed how personal data harvested from social media could be weaponized for political influence campaigns.
+The Cambridge Analytica scandal in 2018 revealed how personal data harvested through a third-party Facebook quiz app — developed by researcher Aleksandr Kogan, which exploited Facebook’s friend-data API to collect information on millions of users — could be transferred to political consulting firms and used for micro-targeted advertising based on individual user profiles.

 Impact on Democratic Discourse

-- Undermining trust in digital platforms as spaces for free political expression and association
+• Declining trust in digital platforms as spaces for political expression and association, as measured in public opinion surveys

 Related Dynamics